Hungry Happenings

 • Add sugar and beat until creamy.

-• Add whipping cream, eggs, and vanilla and mix just until combined.
+• Add whipping cream, eggs, and vanilla, and mix just until combined.

 • DO NOT overmix the ingredients.
 You don't want a lot of air bubbles in this cheesecake batter.

-• Divide cheesecake mixture into three or more bowls, depending on how many colors you'd like in your leaves.
+• Divide the cheesecake mixture into three or more bowls, depending on how many colors you'd like in your leaves.

 • Color each small amount with food coloring.